A Flurry of Explanations: Presenting Your Case to A Homeopath

 15. Odors.
 Sometimes odors can be indicative of the remedy.
 Foul odors will lead you away from remedies like Aconite and Belladonna and more toward the toxic remedies like Mercury, Baptisia and Pyrogen.

-16. The striking, strange, rare and peculiar symptoms.
+16. Striking, strange, rare and peculiar.
 We’ve touched on this already.
-Suffice it to say that the common symptoms of the complaint will rarely help us, that’s the reason for all these questions.
-We need complete symptoms, we need the etiology and onset, we need colors and odors, we need concomitants and modalities; and after all this, we stand a good chance of coming up with the right remedy.
+Suffice it to say that the common symptoms of a complaint will rarely help us find a remedy, a symptom like “sore throat” is useless to us, so is “headache”, that’s the reason for all these questions.
+We need “complete symptoms”, remember?
+We need the etiology, sensation, location, modalities and concomitants.

 Elaine Lewis